Saturday 12 May 2018 at 11.00am. ‘AL’ 14 miles / 4100ft.

-Registration is in the tourist information buildings in the centre of Downham village, with car parking 200m up the hill at the Village Hall (BB7 2BR).
+Registration is in the tourist information buildings in the centre of Downham village, with car parking 200m up the hill at the Village Hall (BB7 4BP).

 This is an ‘AL’ category race and full FRA mandatory kit is required to be carried.
 Kit must be brought to registration for checking.
 NO KIT – NO RUN.
 Runners without kit at the finish will be disqualified.

-The route covers sections of Pendle that are seldom visited.
-Runners need to use their navigational skills / local knowledge over some of the high, rough and in places trackless moorland terrain, with steep ascents and descents, including loose stones, mud, peat and rough grass / dead bracken.
-The crossing of Deep Clough beyond CP4 involves a traverse of steep and loose shale which can be avoided by ascending directly up from CP4 and across the top of the clough by Deep Clough spring.
+The route covers sections of Pendle that are seldom visited and takes runners over some of the high, rough and in places trackless moorland terrain, with steep ascents and descents, including loose stones, mud, peat and rough grass / dead bracken.
+The crossing of Deep Clough beyond CP4 involves a traverse of steep and loose shale which can be avoided by ascending directly up from CP4 and across the top of the clough by Deep Clough spring

 After navigating round the hill for 12 miles the final two miles gives runners a chance to really ‘let go’ as it’s all downhill to the finish!

 Overall, the position of the checkpoints offers some interesting route choices and certainly forms much of the discussion in the pub afterwards!

 A map showing checkpoints and grid references and cut off times, to a scale of 1:25000, will be provided at registration and can be viewed / printed below.

 |CP3||South side of wall corner, bottom of Big End||SD809418||Manned.
 Closes at 1225 hrs|

 |CP5||Between track walls, Stainscomb||SD796384||Manned|

 |CP6||Knoll, bottom of Ashendean Clough||SD777396||Manned.
 Closes at 1415 hrs|